Solar Event - Questions and Answers

 Q: If we give to this project, may we choose the nations and specific people who receive solar players?

-ANS: We committed in Phase One to provide 2,000 players to the African nations of Liberia, Ghana and Zimbabwe.
-Phase 2 will provide 2,000 players for the African countries of Nigeria, Kenya, Ethiopia, and South Sudan.
-Within those countries, we are distributing solar players to a number of specific preachers, missionaries, congregations, schools, orphanages and others who are sponsored by those who are giving to the project.
+ANS: Each Phase makes a commitment to a specific set of countries.
+Within those countries, we distribute solar players to a number of specific preachers, missionaries, congregations, schools, orphanages and others who are sponsored by those who are giving to the project.
 We are glad to respond to donor suggestions for specific recipients within our target nations, because we want the solar players to get to the right people who will use them most fruitfully.
 Once we reach our first goal for each Phase we can begin to respond to a limited number of special requests from donors who have an interest in nations we are targeting for subsequent phases, using those to test the effectiveness of the players for future projects.

 We hope this information is sufficient to speak to the uniqueness and value of the Solar Event Missions Project.
 If you have other questions or need more materials, please let us know.
 You can contact us at Sunset International Bible Institute.
 (806-788-3241) or firstname.lastname@example.org.